RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 | :--: |
 | _The scrum workflow we apply in our project_ |

-Agile is a very powerful way to work with in a group.
+Agile SCRUM is a very powerful way to work with in a group.
 My experience with the agile method is very positive.
 It stimulated our groups productivity and over-all professionality.
 Starting everyday with a daily-standup felt like we were a real developer team working for a company.
 It was also a great improvement for out teamwork.
 All of us grew even more together as a team and ofcourse as friends!

-I will recommend the agile method and will be using it a lot in future projects!
+I will be using SCRUM more in future projects because it's a really nice way to work with in a team.
+It seems to boost my productivity.
+Another agile methodology I will try out in the future is KanBan since Bert told us that this is a nice methodology to try out.

 ### 5. Cultural differences and ethics
 Cultural: